blongho/worldCountryData/README.md

 # World Country flags, currency and more - an open source android library for getting country flags and other country attributes
 [![](https://jitpack.io/v/blongho/world-country-data.svg)](https://jitpack.io/#blongho/world-country-data)

-An Android library that contains 'all' the flags of the countries of the world This is to be used for android projects where the developer is interested in getting the flag of a particular country for any reason.
+An Android library that contains 'all' the flags of the countries of the world.
+This can be used for android projects where the developer is interested in getting the flag of a particular country for any reason (e.g for nationality, language, etc)

 - A flag is obtained as a drawable resource (int).
 - A flag can be set to an ImageView using XML
 - There is possibility to get all the countries and their flags by invoking just two methods.

+In addition, other country attributes like population, capital, currency, are provided.
 ---

 ## System requirement
 - Android minSDKversion = 15
-- Android targetSDKversion = 28

 ---

 ## Usage